gwbres/adi-ad9546/README.md

 It is equivalent to a `diff -q -Z official_ad.json /tmp/output.json` focused on the "RegisterMap" field.
-That command being impossible to use, because --dump does not replicate 100% of the official A&D file content (too complex).
+That command being impossible to use, because --dump does not replicate 100% of the official A&D file content (too complex), and is not focused on the "RegisterMap" field.

 ## Status script